SussexUCU/developer/README.md

 1. More error checking and exit codes.
 1. `search_for.sh`
    1. Make command-line syntax more like `pdfgrep`, for which it is just a wrapper.
    1. `string.txt` format.
-Include search date/time in filename.
-   1. `string.txt` format.
-Having the number of occurrence of the string separated by a '/' is not very useful.
+Having the number of occurrence of the string separated by a '/' may not be the best idea.
 1. Other scripts: write so they can descend a directory tree, and don't have to be run with `find`.
 1. Script to generate URLs from filenames in `string.txt` (need to extract information from university committee pages).
 1. script to generate a table of String, Filename, Number of occurrences, URL; in `.ods` or `.html` format.